 6. Equipment & Technology: We validate cleaning and disinfection of spaces and surfaces through ATP monitoring and testing.
 As an added safety measure, our hospital leverages UV-C ultraviolet light technology as conditions warrant.

-7. Visitor Restrictions, Screening & Masking: Our hospital continues to enforce limited visitor restrictions, restricted access to our facility and screen every individual who enters our facility including patients, staff, providers and vendors.
-Everyone is encouraged to wear a mask while in our facility.
+7. Visitor Restrictions, Screening & Masking: Our hospital continues to enforce limited visitor restrictions, restricted access to our facility, and requiers all who enter to wear a mask while in our facility.

 What happens after a patient is discharged?

 As part of our routine cleaning protocol, our environmental services (EVS) team takes the following steps to clean and sanitize a room after a patient is discharged:

 - Restrict access to room.

 - Use alcohol foam (sanitizer) on hands and put on gloves.